 Welcome, Reading Friends and New Subscribers!
 This is David Telbat.
 (Some quick news: my new novel DISTANT FRONT is NOW OUT on Amazon!)
-We pray you’ve had a wonderful Thanksgiving weekend.
 I’m sharing today about someone whose life and works I’m thankful for.
 Behind the scenes of writing Distant Front, Book Two of The COIL Legacy, there’s a personal touch to the story that I’m calling—

 A Tribute to Nee